Lemanja/projects/index.md

 I have created this technical writing repository to showcase my latest projects and technical writing examples.

-> Created using Jekyll, Markdown Syntax, Visual Studio Code, and GitHub with Github pages.
+> Created using Jekyll, Markdown Syntax, Visual Studio Code, and GitHub with GitHub pages.

 ________________________________________________